gvogety/udacity-sdcar-traffic-signs/Project_Report.md

 #### Design and Test a Model Architecture

 As a first step, I decided to convert the images to grayscale because for the purpose of this project, where most of the image classification is based on shapes, rather than colors, it is not worth the additional processing needed for when 3(R,G,B) layers are used.
-In other words, if all 3 layers are used, it would have taken 3 times the computing without any additional improvement in the accuracy.
+In other words, if all 3 layers are used, it would have taken upto 3 times the computing without any additional improvement in the accuracy.
 When this code is ultimately used for traffic sign detection in a Self-Driving car, a video stream is being processed.. when computational simplicity is more important.

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+![alt text][image7]

 As a last step, I normalized the image data.
-Normalizing the data helps in centering the features to a range that is of the same order of the weights and biases updated during training (gradient descent and backpropagation).
+Normalizing the data helps in centering the features to a range that is of the same order as the weights and biases updated during training (gradient descent and backpropagation).
 Without centering, gradients can take time to stabilize (hill-climb is not smooth).

 I did not attempt additional augmentation or enhacing the number of images, although in hind-sight I felt more data would have helped in achieving better accuracy.

 ##### Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-I experimented with 3 convolutions and 3 flat(fully connected) layers as well as 3 and 2 respectively.
-A 3,3 approach was only marginally better w.r.t validation and test accuracy.
-Each layer used a RelU activation for non-linearity.
-I used **xavier** initialization for all weights although I observed only marginal improvement in validation and test accuracy.
-I used dropout as additional regularization technique.
-I did experiment with various drop outs and settled down with a keep probability of 0.75 as others were only marginally different..
-No dropout was significantly worse than with dropout.
-Dropout with a probability of 0.5 needed lot more training (epochs) to achieve similar accuracies.
 My final model consisted of the following layers:

 | Layer        					|     Description  		     					|